 without worries.

-Notice how this approach gives us the same behavior as Clojure’s delay
+Notice how this approach gives us the same behavior as Clojure’s delay.
+We

 implementation